 Look, let’s face it, selling self-published ebooks is hard work and for the vast proportion of authors, it’s not a great money-making means.

-It hardly makes sense that one little click on an ad on a blog is worth nearly as much as selling an ebook of 80,000 words.
+It hardly makes sense that one little click on an ad on a blog is worth nearly as much as selling a Kindle book of 80,000 words.

-Realistically, though, isn’t an ebook really just a HTML web page, packaged up for consumption in an app other than, but very similar to a web browser?
+Realistically, though, isn’t an ebook really just an HTML web page, packaged up for consumption in an app other than, but very similar to a web browser?

-The only problem in this scenario, of course, is our dear friend Amazon and its cut on ebook sales.
+The only problem with this scenario, of course, is Amazon and its cut on ebook sales.

 But if Google shares some of the spoils, I am sure they will find a way to tango.